 You can also do this on VLC for Android, iOS, and iPhone.
 You can also manually select the subtitle file.
 In order to do so, open the video file in the VLC media player.
 Next, go to the “Subtitles” tab and select the “Add Subtitle File” button.
 Pick a file from the opened dialog box to display your subtitles or captions.

-Follow these steps to add captions or subtitle file to your video in VLC media player on windows:
+Follow these steps to add captions or subtitle files to your video in VLC media player on windows:

 - First, keep the subtitle/caption file and video file in the same folder.